But the one thing

 tree and talking big.

-In addition to being authoritarian, and not all that popular among his own people, the pompous Marshal
+In addition to being authoritarian, and not universally popular among his own people, the pompous Marshal

 had grandiose delusions of restoring the old Polish Empire of 1569-1795, in territories which had long since been devoid of Polish

 inhabitants (Baltic States, Ukraine, Belarus, Czechoslovakia and Prussian Germany).
 To that end, Smigly's gang embarked

 on a campaign of aggressive intimidation and forced annexation.